TeleHuman/HumanoidGen/README.md

 bash scripts/run_generate_solve_with_mcts.sh blocks_stack_hard_mcts 5
 ```

-The first argument specifies the name of the generated task, and the second argument is the number of parallel threads to run.
-If it is necessary to interrupt the generation process, run the following command:
+The first argument specifies the name of the generated task, and the second argument specifies the number of parallel threads to run.
+To interrupt the generation process, run:

 ```sh
 bash scripts/kill_all_generate_processes.sh